Papioani/Trip-onClick/README.md

 > **MySQL** for the database.

+# Client side

-In this repository, you will find a full stack app using React, Node/Express, Leaflet, React Leaflet, React Router, Framer Motion,React Player, Bootstrap, MySQL.
+In this repository, you will find a full stack app using React, Node/Express, Leaflet, React Leaflet, React ** Router, Framer Motion,React Player, Bootstrap, MySQL.
+**React Router** for the client side routing.
+**Material UI** as the React component library.
+**Vite\*\* as a local development server for providing better performance for the web application;

 React: for creating interactive and dynamic frontend components;